-The Company is focused on executing the following objectives in 2018:
+The Company set the following objectives for 2018:

-i.
 Expanding production at MTV

 MTV had previously defined an expansion plan incorporating production from seven different mineral deposits using open pit and underground methods.
-Prior to the close of the Company's acquisition of MTV, MTV initiated technical conforming with NI 43-101 for the expansion of the Don Gabriel deposit, adding a Salt Leach step to the existing SX-EW plant, bulk extraction from the Papomono Masivo mineral deposit, and production from several ancillary deposits proximate to the Don Gabriel and Papomono Masivo mineral deposits.
+Prior to the close of the Company's acquisition of MTV, MTV initiated technical work conforming with NI 43-101 for the expansion of the Don Gabriel deposit, adding a Salt Leach step to the existing SX-EW plant, bulk extraction from the Papomono Masivo mineral deposit, and production from several ancillary deposits proximate to the Don Gabriel and Papomono Masivo mineral deposits.

 Wood completed the Technical Studies in late October 2018 comprised of feasibility study level mine plan for Don Gabriel, preliminary feasibility level mine plans for Papomono Masivo and PEA level mine plans for several ancillary deposits that the Company anticipates will be mined contemporaneously with Papomono Masivo and Don Gabriel.
-The Company issued a press release on November 2, 2018 announcing the results of the Technical Studies.
+The Company issued a press release on November 2, 2018 announcing the results of the Technical Studies that validated the Company's initial due diligence and investment thesis.